bsccf/Uni-notes/Mechanics structures and materials/Statics 1/7b Bending of beams/force over a section of beam cross section.md

 $$ \begin{align*}
 0 =& \int \int y \cdot dy\cdot dz\\
 \end{align*} $$
-Actually means, it is the total
+Actually means, it is where the total area above a line on the cross section equals the total area below.
+Since we know this line to be defined as the [[neutral surface and neutral axis|neutral axis]], we can extend the definition of the neutral axis to be a line that passes through a beam cross sections centre of area.

 ![[Pasted image 20211108131114.png]]